Many charities trade, either as an integral part of their charitable activities or to raise funds.

 The sale of both donated and bought in goods by a charity is always a business activity for VAT purposes.

 The sale of donated goods by a charity is zero rated provided all the qualifying conditions are met.
 The goods can be new or second hand but must have been ‘donated’ to the charity or its trading subsidiary.
-It follows that zero rating doesn’t apply to goods that are sold on behalf of a supporter where the supporter has the option of donating the net proceeds of sale to charity under Gift Aid.
-The zero rating applies exclusively to the sale of goods and doesn’t apply to donated services.
-Neither does zero rating apply to items deemed to be goods in other sections of the VAT law, for example, zero rating doesn’t apply to any land or buildings donated to and sold by a charity.
+It follows that zero rating does not apply to goods that are sold on behalf of a supporter where the supporter has the option of donating the net proceeds of sale to charity under Gift Aid.
+The zero rating applies exclusively to the sale of goods and does not apply to donated services.
+Neither does zero rating apply to items deemed to be goods in other sections of the VAT law, for example, zero rating does not apply to any land or buildings donated to and sold by a charity.

 Read about the conditions for zero rating the sale of donated goods in VAT Notice 701/1 Charities.